ondrejmoris/Md5-decrypt/README.md

  ## Usage

- * In terminal goes to directory wtih project:
+ * In terminal goes to directory with project:

  ```bash
    make